 Intended Learning Outcomes Teaching and Learning Methods How Demonstrated?
-Ability to determine basic principles of management and financial accounting.
 Ability to demonstrate familiarity with basic micro and macroeconomics; and with elementary management concepts; and with basic statistical concepts.
-Ability to demonstrate knowledge of principles of personal and business taxation and corporate governance.
-Ability to demonstrate knowledge of company financial statements.
-Ability to articulate a deeper understanding of financial statements and their uses.
-Ability to analyse critically issues which relate to legal, ethical and auditing-principles.
 As above with emphasis on essay assignments and case analysis, where students need to show their deeper understanding of financial statements and legal and ethical requirements in practice.
 The primary means of delivery will be lectures, supported by seminars.
 Seminars can take on different forms.
-For some modules, seminars will be exclusively focused on exercise solving.
+For some modules, seminars will be exclusively focussed on exercise solving.
 In modules where cases are used, such cases may be studied in seminars.
 Blackboard support is available for all modules.
 Guided independent learning is available in most modules (with reading lists given out to students).
 For certain modules reading lists are less appropriate: i.e. the focus is on acquiring the basic building blocks.
-ILO 1.: Exams; written assignments ILO 2.: Exams; Assignments; article reports ILO 3.
-Exams; Essay assignments ILO 4.
-Exams; Written assignments ILO 5.
-Essay assignments ILO 6.
-Essay assignments ILO 6.
-Essay assignments ILOs also demonstrated through: Oral presentations Dissertation (3rd/4th year) Elective modules (2nd and 3rd/4th year at Leicester, with a wide choice of modules at partner institutions during the year abroad)
+Exams; Assignments; article reports ILOs also demonstrated through: Oral presentations Dissertation (3rd/4th year) Elective modules (2nd and 3rd/4th year at Leicester, with a wide choice of modules at partner institutions during the year abroad)